It's a Simple Answer

 When women’s rights are respected, women are healthier, better educated and better paid.
 Children and communities, organizations and societies thrive, creating lasting benefits for generations to come.

 We put women's rights at the centre of everything we do.
 Whether we're delivering emergency aid to survivors of natural disasters or providing women the tools to escape poverty, women's rights must be emphasized if positive change is to be lasting and sustainable.

-We will support women and girls to claim their rights so that everyone can live in a world where women and men share power and wealth equally; where women contribute to their communities as active citizens and leaders; where men and boys reject restrictive gender roles and gender-based violence; and where everyone has education, health care and decent livelihoods.
+We will support women and girls to claim their rights so that everyone can live in a world where women and men share power and wealth equally, where women contribute to their communities as active citizens and leaders, and where men and boys reject restrictive gender roles and gender-based violence; and where everyone has education, health care and decent livelihoods.

 This world is possible, and it starts with women's rights.